lumina-desktop/lumina-docs/luminaconfig.rst

-.. index:: configuration
+.. index:: lumina configuration utility
 .. _Configuration:

 Configuration
 *************

-The |lumina| Configuration utility, shown in :numref:`Figure %s <lumina3>`, can be used to configure every aspect of the desktop and is the recommended way to make changes.
-To launch this utility, click the start menu then :menuselection:`Preferences --> Configure Desktop`, right-click the desktop and hover over :guilabel:`Preferences` and click :guilabel:`All desktop settings`, or type :command:`lumina-config` in a CLI.
-If all those options are unavailable, the "Desktop Configuration" application (under the :guilabel:`Utilities` category) will also open the configuration utility.
+The |lumina| Configuration utility, shown in :numref:`Figure %s <lumina3>`, is used to configure every aspect of the desktop and is the recommended way to make changes.
+To launch this utility, click
+:menuselection:`Start menu --> Preferences --> Configure Desktop`, or
+right-click the desktop and hover over :guilabel:`Preferences` and click :guilabel:`All Desktop Settings`, or type :command:`lumina-config` in a Command Line Interface (CLI).
+If all those options are unavailable, the *Desktop Configuration* application (under the :guilabel:`Settings` category) also opens the configuration utility.
 For convenience, the :guilabel:`Preferences` section of the right-click menu also lists the commonly used sub-elements of **Screensaver**, **Wallpaper**, and **Display** from